HWS Short Term Summer Faculty Led Program

 Courses will be taught alongside master artists at the Mekar Bhuana Conservatory in Depansar, Bali.
 This conservatory will serve us particularly well due to their mission to uphold the ways of traditional Balinese performing arts rather than what is becoming a more tourist-centric morphing of many of the traditional forms.

 II.
-PROGRAM DATES & ITINERARY
+PROGRAM DATES & LOGISTICS

 - Professional performances which include traditional Balinese meals

 - Puppetry, mask performance, and mask carving workshops

 - Creation of a fully-realized final production, including traditional costumes and make-up